mrousavy/react-native-vision-camera/apps/simple-camera/__tests__/README.md

 Every test builds up its session inline, end-to-end, from `VisionCamera` up.
 Do **not** extract helpers like `createSession()` or `configureAndStart()` — the API should read in tests exactly as users would write it in their app.

-Pure expected-value code is different: if a test needs non-trivial sampling, transforms, or statistics, extract that deterministic math into a local `*-test-utils.ts` file and unit-test its positive and negative cases.
-The Harness test should remain responsible for acquiring the real Camera Frame and asserting the public API behavior.
+Pure expected-value code is different: if a test needs non-trivial sampling, transforms, or statistics, it can live in a local `*-test-utils.ts` file so the Harness test remains focused on acquiring the real Camera Frame and asserting the public API behavior.

 ```ts
 it('captures a JPEG Photo in-memory', async () => {